kiniad/Rat-Rig-V-Core-4-Idex-Tips/README.md

-# Rat-Rig-V-Core-4-Idex-Tips
+# Rat-Rig-V-Core-4-Idex Config and Tips
-Issues and tips for the Rat Rig V-Core 400 Idex
+Confuguration upgrades, issues and tips for the Rat Rig V-Core 400 Idex